 130/3-4 Silom Soi 6, Silom Road

-Location: off the Siam Square BTS stop, it’s an 8 minute walk and tucked into the back of Silom Soi 6
+Location: BTS stop, it’s an 8 minute walk and tucked into the back of Silom Soi 6

 Just 8 minutes off Siam Square, one of my favorite BTS stops, the Smile Society is sparkling with the fresh scent of “clean”.
 Straight out of it’s package, this newly-minted pad carries elegance with a relaxed, harmonious and homey charm.
 As a home away from home, it’s the type of place you’ll want to drop your backpack and anchor down for a while.

-Well-maintained, Smile houses a restaurant which cooks vegetarian food and a lovely hardwood lounge area with free wifi and computers, coffee/tea on the second floor.
-It has a free community washer and dryer, which is shared with house-keeping.
-Each traveler gets an card key grants you security access into the building and floors and this also operates as your electrical key, to your room and bed outlet.
-Ms. Bee, who runs the quietly swish joint with her partner is full of helpful advice and generous with her smiles.
+Well-maintained, Smile houses a tiny cafe, which cooks vegetarian food if you ask and a lovely hardwood lounge area with free wifi and computers, coffee/tea on the second floor.
+It has a community washer and dryer.
+Each traveler gets a card key granting you security access into the building and floors and this also operates as your electrical key, to your room and bed outlet.
+Ms. Bee, who runs the quietly swish joint is full of helpful advice and generous with her smiles.
 Rooms run a little cozy but still by far, one of my favorite places based on friendliness, location convenience and cleanliness.

 Cons: Space in some of the dorm rooms can run a little tight.